*

 * Unlike almost every other web page on this topic, I'll assume that you're using your flip phone as a "ring-ring, hello, good-bye" pocket telephone, that you weren't somehow born knowing how to browse, "SMS" text, and that you probably ignore most of those junk text messages that make a strange sound and pile up on you.

-* Here's how to check the remaining minutes and the end date (in 15 easy steps --arghhh):
+* Here's how to check the remaining minutes and the end date (in umpty-ump easy steps --arghhh!):

-~ Start with the "Home" display by clicking the lower right hang-up/end-call button (has a red line on it).
+~ Start with the "Home" display by clicking the lower right hang-up/end-call button (has a red line on it, and it's not labeled "Home").

-~ Click the big "OK" button.
-(Try to move right along, since the damn thing soonly goes dark.
+~ Click the big "OK" button (and try to move right along, since the damned thing goes dark in 20 seconds.
 However: you can usually get back to where you were by clicking the "OK" button again --only once, and only when the screen is dark.)

-~ Use a fingernail to click the bottom of the ring around the "OK" button --just once.
+~ Use a fingernail to click the bottom of the ring around the "OK" button --just once (which brings up the (text) "Messages" function.

 ~ Click "OK" again.

-~ Click the upper left (has a white line) button --to initiate a new text message.
+~ Click the upper left (has a white line) button --to initiate sending a new text message.

 ~ Now you see a blinking cursor just after "To", where you enter the phone number --but first: